 -Chan YH et al A subpopulation model to analyze heterogeneous cell differentiation dynamics.
 Bioinformatics.
 2016;32(21):3306-3313

-It is difficult to provide a comprehensive review of other methods for analysis and this is not the purpose of our article.
-We have referenced a number of competing approaches.
-We thank the referee for the Chan et al paper which led us to the data for our final example.
+We thank the referee for the list of references: the Chan et al. paper, in particular, we found very relevant and have added the following to our introduction,

+“The first involves using population average data -- mean values of measurements at different points in time -- yet, explicitly model how this mean represents a mixture across different subpopulations.
+Chan et al. (2016) follow this approach to analyse population substructure in immune cells, which allows them to employ standard Bayesian approaches to fitting.”

+The Chan paper was also useful as it led to the newly included real data example, we discuss below.

 (C) The manuscript would clearly benefit from showing the application of the proposed framework to real data.
 I suggest to choose a dataset from public repositories and apply the algorithm to it.